 Under the full faith and credit clause, decisions made by a state with proper jurisdiction must be respected by all other states.
 This means that when a Georgia court properly issues a child custody order, that order must be respected in other states.

 However, enforcing Georgia child custody or support orders in other states can be difficult.
-Even within the state of Georgia, jurisdictional issues arise.
+Even within Georgia, jurisdictional issues arise.
 When parents live in separate counties, the rules regarding which county court governs are complex.